WR-Consultancy/sip/README.md

-# White Rabbit SIP for Heroku and Flask
+# White Rabbit SIP for Heroku and Twilio
-* <b> Connect your SIP-based IP Phone to White Rabbit and call any phone in the world </b>
+* <b> Connect your SIP-based IP Phone to Twilio and call any phone in the world </b>
 * <b> To make calls - Try the `Deploy to Heroku` button and deploy the Webapp in under 5 minutes </b>
 * <b> SIP Domain configured to the URL you receive when the Heroku deployment is completed </b>
-* <b> To receive calls - All you need is a White Rabbit provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming)</b>
+* <b> To receive calls - All you need is a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming)</b>

 Requirements: Free tier Heroku account, fully verified Twilio account.